It’s going to be difficult.

 I recommended this step only if you are targeting a really huge blog owned by an influencer.

-In such a case, you want the influencer (or a key team member) to get familiar with your name.
+In such a case, you want the blog owner (or a key team member) to get familiar with your name.
 You want to ensure that your pitch for a guest post does not get lost in their inbox.

 Here are some strategies to start a dialogue.